finbourne/horizon-sdk-java/sdk/docs/IntegrationsApi.md

 [EXPERIMENTAL] GetIntegrationConfiguration: Get the Field and Property Mapping configuration for a given integration

-&lt;br&gt;The user must be authenticated, entitled to call this method, but the user&#39;s domain does not need to be licensed for the integration.
+ The user must be authenticated, entitled to call this method, but the user&#39;s domain does not need to be licensed for the integration.

 ### Example